luke-h1/travelio/README.md

 ### Deployment

 TBD.
-Vercel for frontend, Planetscale/AWS/digital-ocean for DB probably.
+Vercel for frontend, Fly.io or https://render.com for DB probably.

 ### Build